-Nautilus Biotechnology, Inc. (the "Company") is a biotechnology company incorporated in 2016 and based in Seattle, Washington with laboratory operations in San Carlos, California.
+Nautilus Biotechnology, Inc. (the "Company") is a biotechnology company incorporated in 2016 with corporate headquarters in Seattle, Washington and research and development headquarters in San Carlos, California.
 Since the Company's incorporation in 2016, the Company has devoted substantially all of its resources to research and development activities, including with respect to its proteomics platform, business planning, establishing and maintaining its intellectual property portfolio, hiring personnel, raising capital and providing general and administrative support for these operations.